 They ain't cheap, but LIFX color smart bulbs offer an amazing range of colors and excellent light diffusion for a natural glow.
 And unlike Philips Hue bulbs, they don't require a special hub.

-Philips Hue Play HDMI Sync Box, HDMI 4K Splitter, 4 HDMI in 1 Out, Philips Hue Smart Hub and Philips Hue Colored Smart Lights Required
+Philips Hue Play HDMI Sync Box to Sync Hue Colored Lights With Music, Movies, and More, HDMI 4K Splitter, 4 HDMI In 1 Out, Philips Hue Bridge and Philips Hue Colored Lights Required

 The Philips Hue Play HDMI Sync Box allows you to sync your Hue bulbs with your TV, creating an immersive environment at your entertainment center or gaming rig.